hubverse-org/hubverse-infrastructure/README.md

 end
 ```

-#### When a Pulumi deployment fails
+#### Troubleshooting failed Pulumi deployments

 Occasionally, a Pulumi deployment fails.
+These failures generally fall into
+one of two categories.

+##### AWS resource failures

+If a PR instructs Pulumi to do something not allowed by AWS, Pulumi will.
+An
-For example, if it tries to delete an S3 bucket that contains data,
+example is trying to delete an S3 bucket that contains data, or when `hubs.yaml`
-or when `hubs.yaml` specifies an S3 bucket name that already exists.
+specifies an S3 bucket name that already exists.

 When this happens, Pulumi will make the changes it can and report errors
 for anything that failed.
 In other words, Pulumi doesn't group requested infrastructure